 - Track your daily fitness progress

 …and the list goes on.

 Facebook messenger hit 100,000 bots this year.
-And every single bot is a face of some brand.
+And every single bot is the face of some brand.
 With 65 million businesses active on Facebook, this is just a start.
 To give you a taste of what’s coming, here’s an infographic:

-Image courtesy of Stefan Kojouharov
+Image source: Stefan Kojouharov

 So why not try it out even if out of curiosity?

-Top 10 industries experimenting with chatbots
+Top 10 industries using chatbots

 According to botanalytics, these 10 ‘botified’ industries are doing best: